-Western BLoT Blocking Buffer (Fish Gelatin) (Cat. #T7131A) Western BLoT Blocking Buffer (Protein Free) (Cat. #T7132A)
+Western BLoT Blocking Buffer (Fish Gelatin) (Cat. #T7131A)

-Note: For additional recommendations regarding blocking buffers, refer to V. Precautions.
+Western BLoT Blocking Buffer (Protein Free) (Cat. #T7132A)

-4. Primary antibody:
+- Note: For additional recommendations regarding blocking buffers, please refer to V. Precautions. - 4.
+Primary antibody:

 Choose an antibody that is specific to the target protein.
 Prepare a stock solution of this antibody in dilution buffer (e.g. 1 mg/ml).
 Use blocking buffer to make all working dilutions.
-Prepare the primary antibody working dilution by diluting with the blocking buffer.
+Prepare the primary antibody working dilution.
 The optimal dilution depends on the specific primary antibody and the amount of antigen on the membrane and requires optimization for each experimental system.